-Administration costs decreased as a result of a credit received.
-Investor relations increased as a result of increased promotional and related initiatives in Europe.
+Consulting costs decreased as a result of certain contracts expiring.
+Investor relations were higher in the comparative period as a result of increased promotional and related initiatives in Europe.
+Professional fees increased due to costs incurred relative to appeals in place with respect to changes in mining laws in Mexico and timing of audit fee billing.
 Other overhead costs fluctuate as relevant activities are undertaken.

 Non-cash share-based payments expense fluctuates as stock options are granted and vest.
-A significant number of stock options were granted in the prior period not repeated in the current period.
+A number of stock options were granted in the prior period not repeated in the current period.
 Foreign exchange gains and losses fluctuate based on the US and Canadian dollar exchange rate and the extent of transactions and balances denominated in US dollars.
 Other income recognized mainly relates to interest income earned on cash reserves.